RayBerry01/MPDemo/README.md

 * XCUITest
 * Coordinator design pattern + Combine to replace NavigationLink
 * replace random frame size to a sequence frame size
-* MP icon to be loaded
+* Icon to be loaded in Assets
 * Launch screen
 * Resizing of images on screen
 * Further work needed on sizing to use on ipads